LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

    -  **name (string)** = The unique name of this object.
 Only one object with this Resoure kind and name can exist in a namespace.
    -  **labels (dictionary)** = Any key-value pair to help identify this object.
 This is optional but recommended to help find specific or related objects.

 -  **spec (dictionary)** = Provide information on how this object will be created and used.
 Valid inputs are different for every API.
+Not all APIs will have a spec.
+-  status = The current state information for the object.
+This can be shown via ``kubectl get <RESOURCE_API> <OBJECT> -o yaml``.

 .. code-block:: yaml